FAhtisham/neural-machine-translation-using-gan/README.md

 ## Neural Machine Translation using Adversarial Training

-Adversarial Training or Generative Adversarial Networks have shown great promise in Image Generation and are able to achieve state-of-the-art results.
-However, For sequential data such as text, training GANs has proven to be difficult.
-One reason is because of non-differentiable nature of generating text with R NNs.
-Consequently, there have been past work where GANs have been employed for NLP tasks such as text generation, sequence labelling, etc. As a part of directed research, I examine one such application of GAN with RNN called Adversarial Neural Machine Translation.

 Here I am trying to investigate how a GAN-NMT can be used to predict mutations in the case of SARS-COV-2

 ### Dataset for Mutation Prediciton GAN-NMT